Reporting Boundary: All UK partners and staff and 4 sites: 65-66 Lincolns Inn Fields; 20-23 Lincolns Inn Fields; IB Kingsway

-Emission sources: electricity, elec T&D losses, natural gas, waste, travel, paper,
+Emission sources: Electricity, T&D losses, homeworking emissions (not included in total footprint), natural gas, waste, fleet, business travel, paper, freight

 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.